scylladb/cpp-rust-driver/docs/source/topics/basics/client_side_timestamps/README.md

 Cassandra uses timestamps to serialize write operations.
 That is, values with a more current timestamp are considered to be the most up-to-date version of that information.
-By default, timestamps are assigned by the driver on the client-side.
-This behavior can be overridden by configuring the driver to use a timestamp generator or assigning a timestamp directly to a [`CassStatement`] or [`CassBatch`].
+By default, timestamps are assigned by the driver on the client-side using a monotonically increasing timestamp generator.
+This behavior can be overridden by configuring the driver to use a server-side timestamps or assigning a timestamp directly to a [`CassStatement`] or [`CassBatch`].

 ## Monotonically Increasing Timestamp Generator